Jonnathan-Landi/InterpolateR/README.md

 Additionally, `InterpolateR` incorporates advanced machine learning-based interpolation techniques:

--   **RFmerge**: A Random Forest-based method designed to merge multiple precipitation products and ground observations to enhance interpolation accuracy.
+-   **RFmerge**: Methodology developed by Baez-Villanueva et al. (2020) for the fusion of satellite precipitation datasets with ground-based observations

 -   **RFplus**: A novel approach that combines Random Forest with Quantile Mapping to refine interpolated estimates and minimize bias.